yangtaotai/Hello-World/README.md

 # Hello-World
-A new start for my miserable life and I will fight through.
+A new start for the year and hope I could learn more thing this year!
-I feel I am underachieved and try to learn new things.
+Cheers!